Materialists (film): Critical reception

-Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those surveyed by PostTrak gave it a 69% positive score.
+Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those surveyed by PostTrak gave it a 50% overall positive score.
+Christy Lemire of RogerEbert.com praised the film's character depth and clear-eyed approach to romance, while Owen Gleiberman of Variety commended its social observations.
+Manohla Dargis of The New York Times called the film "formally inventive" and "thoroughly adult", and Entertainment Weekly compared Song's cultural wit to that of Jane Austen.

-Christy Lemire of RogerEbert.com described the film as "clear-eyed, even as it makes the happily-ever-after seem possible after all," praising its performances and character depth.
-In Variety, Owen Gleiberman wrote that the film offers "sharp and serious social romantic drama" and commended its "telling observations about the way we live now."